- Koh Pha-Ngan

 - Klong Roi Sai

 The name of Surat Thani may mean "City of the Good People" but Surat Thani is also known as “the province of a thousand islands” -- many of which lay off the coast in the Gulf of Thailand, including the archipelago that contains Koh Samui, Koh Phangan, Koh Tao, and the Mu Koh Ang Thong Marine national park.

-Koh Samui is also on the list of popular islands.
-Most travellers are fascinated by its white beaches, emerald Sea reflecting blue sky.
+Most travellers are fascinated by Koh Samui's white beaches, emerald sea reflecting blue sky.
 Hat Chaweng and Hat Lamai are the beaches for sunbathing and swimming all day.
-There are natural beauty of Hin Ta and Hin Yai – a surprising-shaped rocks in Hat Lamai.
+There is natural beauty of Hin Ta and Hin Yai – a surprising-shaped rock in Hat Lamai.

 There are many delicious food and sweet in Surat Thani including Khanom Jung, Phumriang shell, oyster, Khanom Chin (thin rice noodles) with spicy curry Paste in southern style, Khanom Chindae, and bitter beans which has its unique smell.